-- Are applications from specific nationalities considered manifestly well-founded? ☐ Yes ☒ No ♣ If yes, specify which: - Are applications from specific nationalities considered manifestly unfounded?208 Yes No - If yes, specify which: Albania, Bosnia and Herzegovina, FYROM, Kosovo, Montenegro, Serbia, Georgia, South Africa
+1. Are applications from specific nationalities considered manifestly well-founded? □ Yes ⊠ No

+❖ If yes, specify which: - 2.
+Are applications from specific nationalities considered manifestly unfounded?290 Xes No - If yes, specify which: Albania, Bosnia and Herzegovina, FYROM, Kosovo, Montenegro, Serbia, Georgia, South Africa

-Legislation in Ireland does not single out any application from a specific nationality as manifestly well-founded in the context of the regular procedure.
-However, with respect to the scheduling of substantive interviews of applicants, the IPO may prioritise cases of certain nationalities on the basis of 'the likelihood that applications are well-founded due to the country of origin or habitual residence of applicants.'209 The Department of Justice has specified that applications from persons from Syria, Iraq, Afghanistan, Iran, Libya, Eritrea and Somalia may be prioritised on the basis 'of country of origin information, protection determination rates in EU member states and UNHCR position papers indicating the likely well-foundedness of applications from such countries.'210 Prioritisation of protection applicants from these states continued throughout 2021.
+Legislation in Ireland does not single out any application from a specific nationality as manifestly wellfounded in the context of the regular procedure.
+However, with respect to the scheduling of substantive interviews of applicants, the IPO may prioritise cases of certain nationalities on the basis of 'the likelihood that applications are well-founded due to the country of origin or habitual residence of applicants.'291 The Department of Justice has specified that applications from persons from Syria, Iraq, Afghanistan, Iran, Libya, Eritrea and Somalia may be prioritised on the basis 'of country of origin information, protection determination rates in EU member states and UNHCR position papers indicating the likely wellfoundedness of applications from such countries.'292 Prioritisation of protection applicants from these states continued throughout 2022, however, it remains to be seen how this process will operate in light of the accelerated procedure in respect of safe countries of origin.

 Protection applicants who arrived through the EU relocation scheme in 2016 and 2017, predominantly Syrian nationals, had to complete the application questionnaire but were subject to an expedited procedure and usually received a decision within three months of arrival in the State.
 At the beginning of the relocation process, some were subject to a personal interview but latterly they were not.
 By March 2018, the majority of Ireland's commitments under the EU relocation scheme had been fulfilled.
-Overall, 1,022 asylum seekers were successfully relocated in the state.211
+Overall, 1,022 asylum seekers were successfully relocated in the state.293